 Are you looking to create environmental graphics to enhance your office space, university, gym, retail space, museum or restaurant?
 Environmental graphics, also known as supergraphics, can convey the tone and professionalism of your company in a powerful way.

 With SpeedPro, you’ll be gaining a partner that aims to meet and surpass your every expectation.
-As the nation’s biggest large-format graphics provider, we offer the technology, resources and expertise to create high-quality supergraphics that make a lasting impression.
+As the nation’s biggest large-format graphics provider, we offer the technology, resources and experienced graphic designers to create high-quality visual aspects through supergraphics that will make a lasting impression.

 What Are Environmental Graphics?

-The term “environmental graphics” is closely related to the term “supergraphics.”
+The term “environmental graphics” is closely related to “supergraphics.”
 Supergraphics could be considered a type of environmental graphic.
 They’re characterized by their size and the fact that they change the feeling of a space.
-Supergraphics are typically large and take up a significant portion of a room or even a whole building, and they’re often eye-catching and may involve bright colors, bold shapes and meaningful text or imagery.
-Today, they may also incorporate digital and multi-media aspects.
+Supergraphics are typically large and take up a significant portion of a room or even a whole building, and they’re often eye-catching.
+They may involve bright colors, bold shapes, and meaningful text or imagery.
+They may also incorporate digital and multi-media aspects.

 What Is Environmental Graphic Design?